Be a Fraud Fighter!

-Governor Dayton declared November 12-18, 2017 Fraud Awareness and Prevention Week.
+Governor Dayton issued a proclamation declaring November 11-17, 2018 Fraud Awareness and Prevention Week.
 During the week, we explore five high value actions to fight fraud.
 But before you act, each day we help you see how:

 - Fraud can happen anywhere;